voxel51/fiftyone-teams-app-deploy/helm/docs/expose-teams-api.md

 ### Note For NGINX IngressClass Users

 > [!NOTE]
-> Voxel51 is not affiliated with Nginx and you should reference the Nginx
+> Voxel51 is not affiliated with Nginx and you should reference the
-> documentation for advanced configuration.
+> [nginx documentation][nginx-docs] for advanced configuration.

 The FiftyOne Teams API utilizes websockets for client/server communication on a variety of methods.